berylcczhang/TEST/doc/sphinx/slugpy.rst

 * filter_beta: index :math:`\beta` used to set the normalization for each filter -- see :ref:`ssec-spec-phot`
 * filter_wl_c: pivot wavelength used to set the normalization for each filter for which :math:`\beta \neq 0` -- see :ref:`ssec-spec-phot`
 * phot: photometry of the stars in each filter
+* isotope_name: element symbols for the isotopes whose yields are reported
+* isotope_Z: atomic numbers for the isotopes whose yields are reported
+* isotope_A: atomic numbers for the isotopes whose yields are reported
+* yld: yield of each isotope at each time

 The following fields are present only if SLUG was run with nebular processing enabled: